Viglino/ol-ext-parcel-bundler/README.md

 ### To start the server:
 ````
-npm start
+npm run dev
 ````
 The web server is starting up on port 1234 and if you open up URL http://localhost:1234 in the browser you should be able to see the output result.
 The page will be reload on each modification to reflect the changes.

-If you notice troubleshooting when building the project, remove the `./.cache` and `./.dist` folder manually and restart the command to clear the cache.
+If you notice troubleshooting when building the project, remove the `.parcel_cache/` and `.dist/` folders manually and restart the command to clear the cache.

 ### To create a production-ready bundle
 ````
 npm run build
 ````
-The project will be created in the `./build` folder.
+The project will be created in the `./dist` folder.

 ## Bugs